mdiandrea/qa-automation-suite/README.md

 Verifies the page title contains "Python"

-Searches for "pycon" and confirms results are found
+Searches for "pycon" and verifies that search results are displayed

 test_search_in_python_org
 Standalone function version of the above test